Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTextBlock.md

 ```

 ## DESCRIPTION
-Creates a TextBlock element that displays formatted text within an Adaptive Card.
+The `New-AMTextBlock` function creates a TextBlock element that displays formatted text within an Adaptive Card.
-TextBlocks are the primary way to display text content and can be styled with
+TextBlocks are the primary way to display text content and can be styled with different sizes, weights, and colors.
-different sizes, weights, and colors.
-They can also support simple markdown formatting.
+They also support simple markdown formatting for basic text styling.

+TextBlocks are highly versatile and can be used for headings, body text, or labels.
+They can be configured
+to wrap text, truncate long text, or display inline with other elements.

 ## EXAMPLES